Hser2bio/ppp-mint/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.
+There are no [API routes](https://nextjs.org/docs/api-routes/introduction) currently.
 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Dosis, a custom Google Font.

 ## Learn More